Anti-Social Behaviour and Community Trigger

 Agencies must be provided with adequate time to respond to the report or to take meaningful action.

 To request a review of your ASB case please visit the following council webpages to complete an application:

 What happens next?

-If the threshold is met, a Community Trigger Review will be undertaken by the partner agencies.
+If the threshold is met, a Community Trigger Review will be undertaken by the Council.
 Agencies will share information related to the case, review what action has previously been taken and decide whether additional actions are required.
 The review should encourage a problem-solving approach aimed at dealing with some of the most persistent, complex cases of anti-social behaviour.